-Neither DTC nor Cede & Co. will consent or vote with respect to the EYSs or the underlying components and the custodian will not consent or vote with respect to the Class A common stock and notes.
+Neither DTC nor Cede & Co. will consent or vote with respect to the securities.
 Under its usual procedures, DTC would mail an omnibus proxy to participants as soon as possible after the record date.
 The omnibus proxy assigns Cede & Co.'s consenting or voting rights to those direct participants to whose accounts the securities are credited on the record date.

-We will make all payments on the notes to the trustee for the benefit of the record holders.
-The trustee will deliver these payments to DTC.
-We will make all payments on the Class A common stock to the transfer agent for the benefit of the record holder.
-The transfer agent will deliver these payments to DTC.
+We and the transfer agent and registrar will make any payments on the securities to DTC.
 DTC's practice is to credit direct participants' accounts on the payment date in accordance with their respective holdings shown on DTC's records unless DTC has reason to believe that it will not receive payment on the payment date.
 Payments by participants to beneficial owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such participant and not of DTC, the transfer agent and registrar or us, subject to any statutory or regulatory requirements as may be in effect from time to time.

-We or the trustee will be responsible for the payment of all amounts to DTC and the transfer agent.
-The transfer agent will be responsible for the disbursement of those payments to DTC.
+We or the transfer agent and registrar will be responsible for the payment of all amounts to DTC.
 DTC will be responsible for the disbursement of those payments to its participants, and the participants will be responsible for disbursements of those payments to beneficial owners.
-We will remain responsible for any action DTC and participants take in accordance with instructions we provide.

 DTC may discontinue providing its service as securities depository with respect to the EYSs, the shares of our Class A common stock or the notes at any time by giving reasonable notice to us or the transfer agent and registrar.
 If DTC discontinues providing its service as securities depository with respect to the EYSs and we are unable to obtain a successor securities depository, you will automatically take a position in the component securities.
-If the custodian discontinues providing its service as the custodian with respect to the shares of our Class A common stock or notes and we are unable to obtain a successor custodian, we will print and deliver to you certificates for the securities that have been discontinued and you will automatically take a position in any securities still subject to the depository arrangement.
+If DTC discontinues providing its service as securities depository with respect to the shares of our Class A common stock and/or the notes and we are unable to obtain a successor securities for the securities that have been discontinued and you will automatically take a position in any securities still subject to the depository arrangement.

-Also, in case we decide to discontinue use of the system of book-entry transfers through DTC or any successor securities depository, we will print and deliver to you certificates for the various certificates of Class A common stock and notes you may own, provided that we understand that under current industry practices, DTC would notify its participants of our decision to discontinue use of the system of book-entry transfers, but will only withdraw beneficial interests from a global security at the request of each participant.
+Also, in case we decide to discontinue use of the system of book-entry transfers through DTC or any successor securities depository, we will print and deliver to you certificates for the various certificates of Class A common stock and notes you may own.